BlueBrain/nexus/src/main/paradox/docs/api/1.1/error-signaling.md

 # Error Signaling

-The services makes use of the HTTP Status Codes to report the outcome of each API call.
+The services makes use of the HTTP status codes to report the outcome of each API call.
 The status codes are complemented by a consistent response data model for reporting client and system level failures.

 Format